openforcefield/qca-dataset-submission/LIFECYCLE.md

           can be changed on project board.
         - security implications?
             - should be fine, because board not editable by non-members

-5. State advancment will be a manual process for now.
-    - more of it will be automated with time.

 ## Proposed operational pathway